-Clever, catchy, and utterly unhelpful.
+Clever, visit this catchy, and utterly unhelpful.

 In case you missed it, there’s a new buzzy social media tool in town called RebelMouse.
 And even in its early release phase, it’s not perfect, but it looks awesome and works (almost) flawlessly.
 So why is that grumpy branding guy DenVan going to complain about the name?
 Didn’t the almighty Seth Godin and his equally legendary counterpart Shakespeare say that names don’t matter?
 I Beg to Differ… and so does the world!